LorenzoM1997/Deep-tic-tac-toe/README.md

-# Deep Tic Tac Toe
+# Tic Tac Toe Zero
 Here is implemented a simplified version of Alpha Zero, reinforcement learning developed by Google Deep Mind for chess.
 Here it is re-purposed to play tic tac toe.
 Being much simpler than chess, it needs less time to train and it uses more heavily the Monte Carlo Tree search, and the neural network plays a minor role.

 ## Install
+### Ubuntu
 Needs numpy,tensorflow and progressbar to work properly.
-The code is currently using Tensorflow 1.9, but it is likely to work also with less recent versions.
+The code is currently using Tensorflow 2 and tested under Ubuntu 20.04.
 You can use the native pip install.

-    pip3 install --upgrade numpy
+    apt-get update && apt-get install -y python3 python3-pip
-    pip3 install --upgrade tensorflow
+    pip3 install numpy tensorflow progressbar pyyaml h5py
-    pip install progressbar

 You can follow the instruction in the official Tensorflow website if you want to install it through Anaconda.
 If you have a CUDA-compatible Nvidia GPU, I suggest to install the gpu version for better performances.

-    pip install --upgrade tensorflow-gpu
+    pip3 install --upgrade tensorflow-gpu

+### Docker

+For convinience, I also provide a Dockerfile to install all the prerequisites and a Makefile that allows to quickly build the image and open a bash in the container with a copy of the files mounted in the working volume.

+    make docker
+    make bash

 ## Structure and functionality
-The algorithm implements a Monte Carlo Tree to explore the board.
-After an initial exploration using the monte carlo tree search, the network start training a deep dense neural network.
-The monte carlo tree explores the games always until the end, the training is therefore online.

-The neural networks has 3 hidden layes, for a total of 99 neurons.
-It is trained using the Adam Optimizer provided by tensorflow with a learning rate of 0.00025, 200k iterations in total with batches randomly chosen from the nodes of the monte carlo tree.
+The algorithm implements a Monte Carlo Tree to explore the board in conjunction with a neural network.
+The network starts initialized at random, so it will make poor guesses on which move to take, but the value at each expolored node is updated after a terminal stated is reached (win,tie,lost).
+Each game is played against itself, but at each step a random action may be taken with probability *EPSILON*.
+After *N_ROLLOUTS* games simulated the tree is parsed to extract data and the network is trained.

+The neural networks has 3 hidden layes, for a total of 99 neurons, as uses the adam optimizer.
+The neural networks is a policy network, thus it tries to predict the correct action from a given board of the game.
+The data comes directly from the monte carlo tree search, but we filter all the nodes that have not been explored enough as they lead the neural network to instability.
+A difference from the Alpha Zero algorithm is that in the paper the neural network has two heads, one to predict the policy and one to predict the value of the state.
+In my implementation I am replacing the value network with the maximum value of a policy network.

 Both the neural network and the Monte Carlo tree are saved locally during the execution, so it is faster on the next execution.